stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 ### 3. Field Notebook Entries

 Your [field notebook](/resources/project-grain-elevator/field-notes/) is a record of your thinking and observations, a chronicle of your attempts to know and understand.
 It should contain notes, ideas, and questions about our course readings, class discussions, and anything else that seems worth noting and remembering.
 I like the metaphor of the field notebook as it conjures scenes of exploration, discovery, encounter, excitement, danger.

-Keep a tight record of your mind's travels.
+*Keep a tight record of your mind's travels*.

 Our objective for the field notebooks is to explore meaning, discover the argumentative structure(s) of our readings, evaluate supporting evidence, ask probing questions, connect to other readings, take notes, plan revision, and think critically.
 With luck, your notebook will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.
+I'm providing these notebooks to you; if you fill yours up, just ask for another one.

 <!---
 You might do many, or all, of these sorts of activities in your field notes: